rosed2/Counselors-and-Students/README.md

 the place the corresponding counselor is in "CounselorSchedules.txt".
 So the first counselor's (in "CounselorSchedules.txt") students are in "Counselor[0]Students.txt", the second counselor's students are in "Counselor[1]Students.txt" and so forth.
 The students' information in the text files should be the same format as the counselors' information in "CounselorSchedules.txt".

+Each user has a user name and password that they use to sign in.
+Their user name is their first name and their last name together without a space in between and with the first letter of each capitalized.
+For example, if their name was "John Doe", their user name would be "JohnDoe".
+Their password was set in the text files "Counselor[]Students.txt".